openfaas/faas-netes/chart/pro-builder/README.md

 Build OpenFaaS functions via a REST API

-The [pro-builder](https://docs.openfaas.com/openfaas-pro/builder/) allows you to build functions from within your cluster using a REST API.
+The [pro-builder](https://docs.openfaas.com/openfaas-pro/builder/) is used to build functions from within your cluster using a REST API.

 ## Prerequisites